-- The end of the financial year. - To tie in with an expected change in circumstance, i.e. baby due date. - A date considered reasonable given the circumstances of the case. - The end date of the benefit entitlement.
+- The end of the financial year; or - To tie in with an expected change in circumstance, i.e. baby due date; or - A date considered reasonable given the circumstances of the case; or - The end date of the benefit entitlement; and - No award will exceed a six month period.

-When considering a DHP claim it should be taken into account that the DHP scheme should in most cases be seen as a short-term emergency fund, ie. for 3 to 6 months.
+When considering a DHP claim it should be taken into account that the DHP scheme should in most cases be seen as a short-term emergency fund, i.e. for 3 to 6 months.
 Customers must be made aware that they must seek advice with regard to their housing needs and ways to manage financially in the long term.
-DHP will not be paid indefinitely.
+However, customers will be allowed to reapply on the expiry of any DHP award.